 Think of SEO as part of your overall marketing campaign.
 It’s a long-term commitment with worthwhile results.
 Stay ahead of the competition.
 Keep up with Google algorithm updates.
 Continue with SEO.

-This post was originally published in February 2016 and has been updated to be current in the new year.
+This post was originally published in February 2016.
+It was last updated in February 2018.